 This course is designed for the students to apply and complete the scientific method to their research from the previous semesters.
 The requirements complete the steps of scientific research by teaching the student communication through writing.
 The course is designed as a "mock publication" to be completed with an oral presentation.
 Enrollment is contingent on permission of instructor.

 NURSING

 NURS 1116 NURSING I

-Co-requisites: ENGL 1113 English Composition I; PSY 1113 Elements of Psychology; and ZOOL 2134 Anatomy with Lab
+Pre-Requisites: COL 1111 College Success; CHEM 1214 Survey of General, Organic, and Biochemistry w/Lab; ENGL 1113 English Composition I; PSY 1113 Elements of Psychology; and ZOOL 2134 Anatomy with Lab.